SSWConsulting/SSW.Rules.Content/rules/importance-critical-distance/rule.md

 While shallow testing is plausible at a close critical distance, deeper testing tends to require or create more distance from the builder’s mindset.

-Bolton tweet:
+Testers are always responding to something that has been created by someone else.
+This is actually a good thing: the tester must develop an independent mental model of the product that was **not** developed in parallel with the building of it.
+In doing so, they create valuable critical distance.

-By contrast, testers are always responding. /
+Critical distance is essential for deeper testing; to find hidden, subtle, rare, intermittent or emergent bugs; to probe the product to learn about problems unanticipated by the builders.

-That is: a tester is always responding to something that has been created by someone else.
-This is a feature: the tester must develop an independent mental model of the product that was NOT developed in parallel with the building of it.
-That affords critical distance. /
+### Cultivate critical distance

-Critical distance is essential in order to deep, naturalistic, linger-form testing; to find hidden, subtle, rare, intermittent, or emergent bugs; to probe the product to learn about problems unanticipated by the builders.
-The modest cost of that: time to develop knowledge.
+Testing benefits from diverse perspectives.

-Testing benefits from diverse perspectives. cultivate critical distance - even when devs testing other devs work, etc.
+ - even when devs testing other devs work, etc.

 For a deeper treatment of this topic, watch James Bach's presentation, [Don't Think So Close to Me: Managing Critical and Social Distance in Testing](https://www.uttv.ee/naita?id=27696).